The Spooners of Porthmadog: Family

 James Spooner was born at Leigh near Worcester in 1790.
 He trained as a land surveyor and is believed to have worked as a civilian member of an Ordnance Survey team.
 He married in 1813 and his first three children were Matthew, James Swinton, and Caroline.
-From 1818 to 1824, they lived at Maentwrog where Charles Easton, Louisa, Thomas and Amelia were born.
+From 1818 to 1824, they lived at Maentwrog where Charles Easton, Louisa Matilda, Thomas and Amelia were born.
 When the North Wales survey was completed in 1823, Spooner, with his growing family, stayed and worked as a freelance surveyor.
-In 1825, Spooner took a lease of Wm.
-Madocks house Tanyrallt Isa at Tremadog where Elizabeth and Harriet were born and Caroline was accidentally shot dead by Matthew.
+In 1825, Spooner took a lease of William Madocks' house Tan yr Allt Isaf at Tremadog where Elizabeth and Harriet were born and Caroline was accidentally shot dead by Matthew.
 Finally, the family moved to Morfa Lodge in Porthmadog where William was born in 1834.

 Ffestiniog Railway survey

 Spooner was already well established as a local surveyor and he had surveyed inclines and a tramway (never to be built) from the Moelwyns to Porthmadog via the Croesor valley, when, in 1830, Henry Archer commissioned him to survey a suitable route for the Ffestiniog Railway.
 James Swinton and Charles Easton both assisted their father in this work.
 Spooner also had an experienced assistant in Thomas Prichard who had worked for Stephenson.